Today, NIST is seeking public comments on NIST IR 8409 ipd (initial public

 the extent described by these measurements.
 NIST requests feedback on the

 approach, the significance of the results, and any CVSS measurements that

-this work.
-Finally, NIST requests comments on sources of data that could
+work.
+Finally, NIST requests comments on sources of data that could provide

 The public comment review period for this draft is open through